Ask AI: Prompts for Immigration Research

 • Explaining complex legal concepts in plain language (e.g., the Dhanasar three-prong test, the Kazarian two-step framework)

-• Helping you frame your achievements and research in immigration-relevant terms
+• Helping you understand how achievements and research are typically framed in immigration contexts

-• Brainstorming which EB-1A criteria your accomplishments might satisfy
+• Brainstorming which EB-1A criteria your accomplishments might map to — as background for an attorney discussion

-• Generating questions to ask your ISSO, employer, or attorney
+• Generating questions to ask your ISSO, employer, DSO, or attorney

 What AI is NOT reliable for

-• Confirming whether specific policies are currently in effect (policies change frequently)
+• Confirming whether specific policies are currently in effect (policies change frequently and AI training data is usually months out of date)

-• Providing accurate current USCIS processing times or fee amounts
+• Providing accurate current USCIS processing times, fee amounts, or court-stay status of pending rules

-• Determining your specific eligibility with certainty (only an attorney can do this)
+• Determining your specific eligibility with certainty — only a licensed immigration attorney can do that

-• Knowing about recent USCIS policy memos, AAO decisions, or executive orders
+• Knowing about recent USCIS policy memos, AAO decisions, executive orders, or proclamations issued after its training cutoff

 • Replacing legal advice from a qualified immigration attorney